jrollin/rust-cli-workshop/2_syntax/README.md

-## :clap: Congrats, you understand some useful paradigm in Rust !
+## :clap: Congrats

+You understand enough syntax and Rust Concepts to code a chifoumi

 Check a solution with unit tests [here](./solution/src/main.rs)